Amazfit GTR 3 Pro review TL;DR: a low-cost smartwatch that looks and feels more expensive than it is, as long as you don't look at it from a distance.

 Amazfit GTR 3 Pro review: Verdict

-The Amazfit GTR 3 Pro came out in a period where many other wearables were released at the same time, and I can't help but feel if I didn't have to test it along with the Huawei Watch GT 3, I might have been more impressed with it.
+The Amazfit GTR 3 Pro came out in a period when many other wearables were released at the same time, and I can't help but feel if I didn't have to test it along with the Huawei Watch GT 3, I might have been more impressed with it.

 If you're after a cheap smartwatch with plenty of health and smart functionality, you should consider the Amazfit GTR 3 Pro.